hannobraun/fornjot/CONTRIBUTING.md

 ## Additional Guidelines

-Let's put one thing up front: The following guidelines are just that, guidelines. **These are not mandatory rules** (well, except for the few that are enforced in the CI build).
+Let's put one thing up front: The following guidelines are just that, guidelines. **These are not mandatory rules** (except for the few that are enforced in the CI build).

-If you're not sure about something or think you might forget: **don't worry.** These guidelines are here to help make process as smooth as possible, not hinder anyone's work.
+If you're not sure about something or think you might forget, **don't worry.** These guidelines are here to help make the process as smooth as possible, not hinder anyone's work.
 Just submit a pull request and we'll figure out together what it takes to get it merged.

 ### Issues